 - You have questions or concerns about your condition or care.

 - Antibiotics help prevent or fight a bacterial infection.

+- Apply ice to your wrist.
 Ice helps decrease swelling and pain.
-Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover the ice pack or bag with a towel.
 Place it on your wrist for 15 to 20 minutes every hour, or as directed.

+- Limit activity as directed.
 Do not pull, lift, or move heavy objects until your healthcare provider says it is okay.
-Ask when you can return to work.
+Ask when you can return to work, drive, or play contact sports.
 Take time to rest your hand.
 If you work on a computer, rest your hand often.
 You may need to elevate your arm several times a day.
 This helps decrease pain and swelling.

-You may need to return to have your stitches removed.
-Ask how long you need to wear your splint.
+You may need to return about 10 days after surgery to have your stitches taken out.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Carpal Tunnel Surgery (Discharge Care)